ihaque/fantasy/README.md

 **The results from this code are not very good.
 Treat it as an interesting experiment, not as a legitimate source of fantasy rankings.
-"Data Science" might be BS, I wouldn't even call this that.
+"Data Science" might be BS, but I wouldn't even call this that.
 Let's call it...data pseudoscience.**

 This code uses machine learning techniques to attempt to predict fantasy